 Music Teacher Associations & Webinar Events

 Piano teachers tend to sit in a room all day.
 As one student leaves another appears and this repetitive cycle can go on for hour after hour.
-Some are happy with this status quo, whilst others admit to feeling isolated and ‘lonely’ during the working week – or the weekend, as many teachers work all…
+Some are happy with this status quo.
+Others admit to feeling isolated and ‘lonely’ during the working week.
+Many teachers work all day on a Saturday, too, leading…

 The Thumb

 I’ve published articles in Piano Professional, which is the magazine published by EPTA UK (European Piano Teachers Association), for the past 8 years.
 My latest, which was published in Issue 54, focuses on the thumb.
-I hope you find it of interest.
 Thumbs.
-We know they form an important part of our hand, but how…
+We know they form an important part of our hand, but how often do we focus on all four…

 The Bridge Position

-Today’s post features my latest technique article for Piano Professional (published by EPTA or the European Piano Teachers Association).
-If you aren’t aware of this organisation, may I suggest visiting their website for more details.
-This article highlights the Bridge Position, which is generally considered an important assumed hand position for pianists.
-I hope it’s…
+Today’s post features my latest technique article for Piano Professional, a piano teachers’ magazine published by EPTA or the European Piano Teachers Association.
+This article highlights the Bridge Position, which is generally considered an important hand position for pianists.
+I hope it’s of interest to both teachers and students.
+If you cast your mind back…

 Painless Piano Playing Part 3

-Today’s article is the third, and final, in a series written for Piano Professional Magazine, the UK publication of EPTA (or the European Piano Teachers Assocation).
+Today’s article is the third in a series written for Piano Professional Magazine (published by EPTA) and is the final article in the series.
 This technique article was featured in their recent winter edition.
-It focuses on painless piano playing, a subject about which I am passionate!
-I hope you find it of…
+It focuses on painless piano playing, a subject about which I am passionate.
+I hope you find it of interest.
+You…

 Painless Piano Playing Part 1

-Today’s post was originally printed in the recent edition of Piano Professional, a magazine for piano teachers published by EPTA (European Piano Teachers Association).
-It focuses on an aspect of playing which I feel is extremely important: flexibility.
-This article concentrates on simple exercises which students find helpful as they start their practice sessions.
-Playing…
+This post was initially printed in Issue 50 of Piano Professional.
+This magazine is for piano teachers and is published by EPTA (or the European Piano Teachers Association).
+My article focuses on an aspect of playing which I feel is extremely important: flexibility.
+In it, I concentrate on simple exercises which students find helpful as…

 Approaches to Staccato Playing

-I’m a regular contributor to Piano Professional, the British European Piano Teachers Association (EPTA) magazine; I really enjoy writing for this publication, which focuses on providing piano teachers with helpful information.
+I am a regular contributor to Piano Professional, the European Piano Teachers Association (EPTA) magazine.
+I really enjoy writing for this publication which focuses on providing piano teachers with helpful information.
 The following article was written for Issue 43 (published earlier this year), and examines various approaches to staccato.
-I hope it’s of interest.
-When…
+When it comes to tackling articulation,…

 The Art of Polyphony: 12 Top Tips